jjoshua123444/ePortfolio/index.md

 Throughout my journey in the Computer Science program and the development of my ePortfolio, I've not only honed my technical skills but also cultivated a comprehensive set of competencies that will prepare me to excel in the field.
 This ePortfolio is a reflection of how completing my coursework has helped me showcase my strengths, shape my professional goals and values, and enhance my employability in computer science.

-Completing various courses at SNHU has provided me with a solid foundation in computer science principles, allowing me to apply my knowledge effectively to practical scenarios.
+By completing various courses at SNHU, I have built a solid foundation in computer science principles, allowing me to apply my knowledge effectively to practical scenarios.
 These courses have also enabled me to develop teamwork and communication skills, as well as gain experience in data structures, algorithms, software engineering, databases, and security.

 My ePortfolio highlights my selected artifact, an Inventory Application from my CS 360 Mobile Architect & Programming class.
 This application demonstrates my abilities in Java, Android Studio, SQLite databases, CRUD operations, Firebase Authentication, API integration, libraries and frameworks, UI/UX design, and linear search algorithms.